WordPress/gutenberg/docs/designers-developers/developers/block-api/block-edit-save.md

 If left unspecified, the default implementation will save no markup in post content for the dynamic block, instead deferring this to always be calculated when the block is shown on the front of the site.

+### block wrapper props

+Like the `edit` function, when rendering static blocks, it's important to add the block props returned by `useBlockProps.save()` to the wrapper element of your block.
+This ensures that the block class name is rendered properly in addition to any HTML attribute injected by the block supports API.

 ### attributes

 As with `edit`, the `save` function also receives an object argument including attributes which can be inserted into the markup.